spring-projects/spring-framework/README-WEBSOCKET.md

 A usable Tomcat installation can be found in `output/build`

+### Jetty 9

+Download and use the latest Jetty (currently 9.0.2.v20130417).
+It does not support JSR-356 yet but that's not an issue, since we're using the Jetty 9 native WebSocket API.

+If using Java-based Servlet configuration instead of web.xml, add the following options to Jetty's start.ini:

+    OPTIONS=plus
+    etc/jetty-plus.xml
+    OPTIONS=annotations
+    etc/jetty-annotations.xml

 ### Glassfish

 Glassfish also provides JSR-356 support based on Tyrus (the reference implementation).